About Gum Disease

 Gum disease is a “quiet” disease, one that often produces no pain or discomfort until it has become severe.
 It is the leading cause of tooth loss in adults in the United States.
 Gum disease has been linked to serious overall health problems such as diabetes, cardiovascular disease, osteoporosis and certain cancers.
 It is therefore vital to detect and treat it as early as possible.

 Expert gum disease treatment

-Dr. Levine and Dr. Porras are highly trained specialists in the prevention, diagnosis and effective treatment of gum disease.
-They will eliminate the bacterial deposits that cause the disease and restore your oral health, even if your gum disease has progressed to an advanced stage.
-In many cases, the doctors can reverse the damage that was done, through periodontal procedures that restore lost gum and bone.
+Dr. Levine is a highly trained specialist in the prevention, diagnosis and effective treatment of gum disease.
+He will eliminate the bacterial deposits that cause the disease and restore your oral health, even if your gum disease has progressed to an advanced stage.
+In many cases, Dr. Levine can reverse the damage that was done, through periodontal procedures that restore lost gum and bone.